jabarragann/surgical_robotics_challenge/challenge1_scripts/README.md

 ```

-# Docker additional configurations
+## Additional configurations if installing code in Docker container
-Configurations needed to run code in new docker image.
+Configurations needed to install code in a new docker image.

 Ros packages
 ```